-Children must be under 21 and unmarried until they enter the U.S. Ideally at least 90 days before they enter the U.S. That will give you more than sufficient time for your fiancé to enter the U.S., get married, and file for adjustment of status.
-If your step-child is close to turning 21 you must alert immigration authorities and request that they expedite the process.
+Children must be under 21 and unmarried ideally at least 90 days before they enter the U.S. That will give you more than sufficient time for your fiancé to enter the U.S., get married, and file for adjustment of status.
+If your step-child is close to turning 21, you must alert immigration authorities and request that they expedite the process.
 They typically will.

 What can Andres Mejer Law do for me?

 This is a detailed and evolving area of the law.
-Make sure you consult us with a New Jersey immigration attorney before you begin the fiancé visa process.
+Make sure to contact a New Jersey immigration attorney for an initial consultation before you begin the fiancé visa process.
 One mistake can cost you months of headaches and jeopardize not only your wedding plans but your fiancé’s ability to get a green card.